I recently lost a very good friend.

 Word of Myo’s death spread quickly, there were at least 30 people there paying their respects and saying goodbye to their dear friend.
 The next several minutes of that day will forever be etched in my memory.
 They unloaded his body and put him on a bamboo mat on top a steel table.

 We then all gathered around him at the entrance to the building, just 15 feet away from where he would be cremated.
-They had turned to fire down, but standing so close, I could feel the heat.
+They turned the fire down, but standing so close, I could feel the heat.

 From this point on everything they did had a Buddhist spiritual meaning, and is part of their culture.
 They lit a cigarette and put it in between his lips.
 They believed that his spirit could smoke, eat and drink.
 They laid a full pack of cigarettes next to him.
 At his head they put a full, ice cold bottle of water along with a small box of food and betel nut, (tobacco like and gives a buzz, subsides hunger).